Trinity Hall, Dublin: Warden of Trinity Hall

 The Warden of Trinity Hall is an academic appointed by the Provost to oversee the complex on behalf of Trinity College.
 The Warden carries out two main functions on behalf of College.
 The Warden is primarily responsible for enquiring into any alleged breach of discipline by a student in Trinity Hall and for taking further action in accordance with the College Statutes.
 For minor offences, this may result in a fine being imposed upon a student.
 The second function is to allocate residential rooms in Hall to students.
 The power to allocate rooms resides with the Provost but for Trinity Hall, this is delegated to the Warden.
 Applications for rooms are normally invited in the spring and the application form is available on the web.

 The Warden typically lives, with their family, in Purser House on the Trinity Hall site.
-The office of Warden is currently held by Professor Nigel Stevenson.
+As of September 2026, the office of Warden is currently held by Dr. Farbod Akhlaghi.